dleurs/rlcraft/README.md

 # Create a Minecraft RLCraft server with GCP

-In this guide, you will learn to create a RLCraft v2.8.1 server online for free using Google Cloud Platform (GCP).
+In this guide, you will learn to create a RLCraft v2.8.1 server online for free using Google Cloud Platform.
-- How it can be for free ? <br/>
+- How can it be for free ? <br/>

 => Because GCP gives you 300$ free credit for a year, to test their product.
-You will be able to run you server with it.
+You will be able to run your server on it.
 However, to access the 300$ free credit, GCP asks for a credit card.
 No money will be charged on this card as long as you have not spent all of your 300$ credit.
 Google Cloud will paused all running instances once your 300$ credit have been used, and ask if you want to upgrade to a paid account.

 Youtube video walkthrough :